ilaksono/scheduler/README.md

 ## Documentation

-**The following function componenets can be found in /src/components:**
+**The following function components can be found in /src/components:**

 - `Application`: returns all elements in the single page app
 - `Button`: calculate time since post, returns string to be appended in script